 Health and Safety Protocols: Campuses will promote safety, cleaning, and social distancing policies as defined by local, state, and federal public health authorities.
-Campuses should strongly encourage use of face coverings when social distancing is not possible.
+Campuses will require the use of face coverings and social distancing in indoor spaces except for individual occupancy in a room or office.
+Campuses will develop specific mask policies for Residence Life, campus dining facilities and fitness centers.
 In planning and in communication with returning students and employees, campuses need to explicitly acknowledge that there are some increased risks associated with a return to living, learning, and working on campus.
-Reasonable accommodations such as tele-work and remote learning will be made for students, employees, or campus visitors who are at an increased risk.
+Reasonable accommodations will be made for students, employees, or campus visitors who are at an increased risk.
+Faculty and academic staff should also provide reasonable and practical support to students who cannot attend in-person classes because they are in quarantine or isolation due to COVID-19 exposure.
 Campuses will coordinate with OCHE to establish any needed guidelines for use of personal safety supplies, cleaning supplies, and health monitoring equipment.